 The product burndown chart focuses on the big picture and visualizes the entire project.
 It determines how many product goals the development team has achieved so far and the remaining work.

 Sprint burndown charts focus on the ongoing sprints.
+A sprint burndown chart is typically used to monitor progress within a single sprint, helping teams stay focused on short-term goals.
 It indicates progress towards completing the sprint backlog.

 This chart focuses on how your team performs against the work in the epic over time.
+Epic burndown charts are especially useful for tracking progress across multiple sprints, providing a comprehensive view of long-term deliverables.
 It helps to track the advancement of major deliverables within a project.

 When it comes to agile project management, a burndown chart is a fundamental tool, and understanding its key components is crucial.
 Let’s break down what makes up a burndown chart and why each part is essential.